 Global Health Summer

-The Global Health Summer Experience is a competitive fieldwork opportunity where students travel to one of our project sites around the world to gain hands-on experience working in a global health setting.
-Under the guidance of an ISMMS faculty advisor and an on-site mentor, students tackle some of the most challenging public health issues facing our world today.
+The Global Health Summer Experience is a competitive fieldwork opportunity where students travel to one of our project sites to tackle some of the most challenging public health issues facing our world today.
+Under the guidance of an Icahn School of Medicine at Mount Sinai faculty advisor and on-site mentor, you will gain hands-on experience, engage with the local community, and learn the skills to apply impactful public health practices to diverse populations.

 Past placements include: